AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

    return triangulation
 </code></pre>

-If you've already got a headache after reading this snippet, then fret not, things will get clearer in what follows of this post.
+If you've already got a headache after reading this snippet, then fret not, things will get clearer in what follows in this post.
 Albeit translating pseudocode into executable code being a very good exercise, a lot of the implementation details are left for the coder to decide on.
 In many ways this pseudocode snippet can be further simplified.
 But let's first go through the algorithm step by step!

 <h2><a name='algo'></a>An intuitive explanation of the Algorithm</h2>

-Here's a little step-by-step animation to illustrate the how the Bowyer-Watson algorithm functions on a very simple set of three points:
+Here's a little step-by-step animation to illustrate how the Bowyer-Watson algorithm functions on a very simple set of three points.
+The Bowyer-Watson algorithm is essentially an iterative procedure that loops over a given set of points (placed at random or purposefully), one at a time, and constructs a valid Delaunay triangulation:

 <div class="row gtr-50 gtr-uniform">